 Friday, August 26

 In case if the garden soil is not good enough for plants then you can mix soil of right texture and type needed by your plants.
 Type of soil can be determined by getting a test conducted in a laboratory.
-The result would let you know about alkalinity, content of clay, sand and other minerals present which would further help in determining the soil contents required for the type of plant you intend to grow in your garden.
-People generally consider that a loamy soil would be richer than clay soil; however it could be vice versa.
+The result would let you know about alkalinity, the content of clay, sand and other minerals present which would further help in determining the soil contents required for the type of plant you intend to grow in your garden.
+People consider that a loamy soil would be richer than clay soil; however, it could be vice versa.
 Therefore, a test could give you accurate results on the type of soil you have and what measures can you take to make it rich and appropriate for plants.